pauljxtan/cartelet/README.md

 # Cartelet

-An Elixir library for numerical computing.
+An Elixir library for numerical computing, with a focus on higher-level procedures like ODE/PDE integration and stochastic optimization.

 ## Roadmap